 The NAD T 748 v2 is a home theater receiver with good power output and the necessary audio decoders for excellent surround sound, but few features beyond that.
 It lacks the connectivity of the best AV receivers, but this is an old-school receiver that prioritizes sound quality over function.
 As with every AV receiver, you can watch all your favorite high-definition DVDs and Blu-rays through it with Dolby TrueHD and DTS-HD audio formats for a great theater experience, but it lacks other audio decoders.

-It can also pass through 3D video, which is important, because you should be able to use an AV receiver as a central hub for all your input sources.
-It's important to note that the NAD has just four HDMI inputs, while many competing receivers have six or seven.
+The NAD T 748 v2 is compatible with 3D and 4K video, which is important, because you should be able to use an AV receiver as a central hub for all your input sources.
+However, the NAD T only has four HDMI inputs.
+Most receivers have six.
+It's one of the few receivers at this price point that doesn't offer wireless connectivity for Wi-Fi and Bluetooth.
 You need to make sure that four HDMI inputs is sufficient for your needs before you purchase this receiver.
-However, it has three optical inputs, which may offset some of the disadvantages of having only four HDMI inputs.
+However, it has three optical inputs, which may offset the disadvantages of having only four HDMI inputs.

 The power output of the NAD T 748 v2 is what makes it one of the top 10 AV receivers for around $500.
 With 6-ohm speakers, it has an output of 120 watts per channel, which is excellent.
 It features seven channels and a subwoofer pre-out.
 This means it can power front left, front right, front center, middle right, middle left, back right and back left speakers.
 It also features two-zone audio, which means you can split two of the speakers from the main channels and create a second zone of audio from a second source.
 For example, you can use two channels for your home theater and two channels for speakers in a different room.